csommerl/js120/lesson1/lesson1_notes.md

 # [1.13 Assignment: OO RPS Bonus Features](https://launchschool.com/lessons/fb892747/assignments/805b45f6)

 - [ ] Keeping score
+  - [ ] make the score a state of each player instead of the game?

 - [ ] Add Lizard and Spock
 - [ ] Keep track of a history moves
 - [ ] Adjust computer choice based on history